roma-glushko/sift/readme.md

 Sift is a NLP library for normalizing real-world text based on the statistic language model.

-Sift focuses on two main cases
+Sift focuses on two main cases:

-- split words
+- joined words
 - words written with typos

 ## Resources